Kinetic theories: from curved space to flat space

+The previous discussions show how dynamics of microscopic particles in a flat space off-equilibrium state in hydrodynamic regime is equivalent to counterpart in curved space equilibrium state.
+The mechanism can be extended to non-hydrodynamic regime as well.
+An obvious extension is to dynamics of particles in an elastic matter.
+Off-equilibrium state in this case corresponds to collective deformation of lattice in the elastic matter.
+The geometric description of elastic matter is based on a mapping between physical space and matter space \cite{DeWitt:1962cg,Carter1972} \footnote{Notably the geometric picture has also been generalized to the hydrodynamic regime in \cite{Crossley:2015evo}}.

+with $x^\m$ and $\z^a$ being the coordinates of physical space and matter space. $\z^0$ and $\z^i$ correspond to internal time and equilibrium position of matter elements. $\x^i$ is the displacement field and $\x^0$ parameterizes the deviation of internal time from physical time.
+The mapping characterized by the vielbein $e_\m^a=\frac{\pd \z^a}{\pd x^\m}$ determines a curved physical space from a flat matter space.
+The physics is expected to be invariant under reparameterization of internal time, thus we may fix $\z^0=x^0$.
+The corresponding nonvanishing vielbein components given by

-We consider probe particles in the deformed matter background.
-We shall assume slow-varying displacement field $\x^i(x^0,x^i)$ with the separation of scale $p\gg \pd \x/\x$, which is expected to hold for acoustic phonon excitation.
-In this case, the Boltzmann equation \eqref{Boltzmann} can still be used.
+We now consider microscopic particles in the deformed matter background.
+We shall assume slow-varying displacement field $\x^i(x^0,x^i)$ with the separation of scale $p\gg \pd_x \x/\x$, which is expected to hold for phonon excitation.
+In this case, the Boltzmann equation \eqref{Boltzmann_torsion} can still be used.
 The local equilibrium distribution in this case is given by $f(\frac{p^\m U_\m}{T})$, which is formally the same as in the hydrodynamic background.
-There are two differences: i) here $U^\m=\frac{dx^\m}{dx^0}$ (a non-relativistic definition) is the velocity of matter elements rather than fluid velocity; ii) the displacement field is not necessarily in equilibrium.
-Only the probe particles are in equilibrium with temperature $T$.
+There are two differences: i) here $U^\m=\frac{dx^\m}{d\t}$ is the velocity of matter elements rather than fluid velocity, with $\t$ being the proper time such that $U^2=1$.
+A slow-varying matter velocity field corresponds to phonon excitation; ii) the displacement field is treated as arbitrary and we don't impose equation of motion like in the hydrodynamic case.
+Only the microscopic particles surfing on the phonon background are assumed in local equilibrium with constant temperature $T$.

 Similar to the hydrodynamic case, we map the curved momentum and equilibrium velocity to their flat space counterparts by vielbein as $p^a=e_\m^a p^\m$, $U_a=e^\m_a U_\m$.
 The condition for cancellation of frame force against geodesic force is analogous to \eqref{force_cancel}:

-The explicit form of components of \eqref{frame_cond} is the same as \eqref{eh_0} and \eqref{eh_k}.
-It seems that we have no more freedom to achieve this as the inertial frame is already fixed by \eqref{vielbein_elastic}.
-In fact, we easily verify that \eqref{vielbein_elastic} satisfies both \eqref{eh_0} and \eqref{eh_k}.
-This is not a surprise as the vielbein simply maps the curved space from diffeomorphism back to flat space, in which no geodesic force is present.
-Moreover, Riemann curvature also vanishes in the curved space.
-With the geodesic force canceled by frame force globally, we arrive at the following Boltzmann equation

-We can again make the replacements on the LHS: $p^\m\pd_\m\to p^b\pd_b$, $p^\n e_\n^a\to p^a$.
-The collision term on the RHS does not depend on the nature of the gradient, thus can be mapped to the flat space counterpart in a similar way as in the hydrodynamic case.